djeada/Numerical-Methods/notes/3_differentiation/backward_difference.md

 ### Mathematical Formulation

-The backward difference approximation of the first derivative of a function \( f \) at a point \( x \) with a step size \( h \) is mathematically expressed as:
+The backward difference approximation of the first derivative of a function $f$ at a point $x$ with a step size $h$ is mathematically expressed as:

 $$
 f'(x) \approx \frac{f(x) - f(x - h)}{h}

 $$

 This formula is derived from the fundamental definition of the derivative, which represents the rate of change of a function at a specific point.
-In the context of finite differences, the backward difference method estimates this rate by calculating the difference in function values between the point \( x \) and a preceding point \( x - h \), then dividing by the step size \( h \).
-Geometrically, this approximation corresponds to the slope of the secant line that connects the points \( (x - h, f(x - h)) \) and \( (x, f(x)) \).
-By focusing on the interval leading up to \( x \), the backward difference method provides an estimate of the derivative based solely on past information, making it suitable for situations where future data points are not accessible.
+In the context of finite differences, the backward difference method estimates this rate by calculating the difference in function values between the point $x$ and a preceding point $x - h$, then dividing by the step size $h$.
+Geometrically, this approximation corresponds to the slope of the secant line that connects the points $(x - h, f(x - h))$ and $(x, f(x))$.
+By focusing on the interval leading up to $x$, the backward difference method provides an estimate of the derivative based solely on past information, making it suitable for situations where future data points are not accessible.

 ### Example

-Consider the function \( f(x) = x^2 \).
-We aim to approximate the derivative of this function at the point \( x = 2 \) using the backward difference method with a step size \( h = 0.01 \).
+Consider the function $f(x) = x^2$.
+We aim to approximate the derivative of this function at the point $x = 2$ using the backward difference method with a step size $h = 0.01$.
 Applying the backward difference formula, we perform the following calculation:

 $$
 f'(2) \approx \frac{f(2) - f(2 - 0.01)}{0.01} = \frac{4 - 3.9601}{0.01} = 3.99

 $$

-In this example, the exact derivative of \( f(x) = x^2 \) at \( x = 2 \) is \( f'(2) = 2 \times 2 = 4 \).
-The approximation obtained using the backward difference method is \( 3.99 \), which is remarkably close to the exact value.
-This demonstrates the method's effectiveness in providing accurate derivative estimates, especially when the function is smooth and the step size \( h \) is appropriately chosen.
+In this example, the exact derivative of $f(x) = x^2$ at $x = 2$ is $f'(2) = 2 \times 2 = 4$.
+The approximation obtained using the backward difference method is $3.99$, which is remarkably close to the exact value.
+This demonstrates the method's effectiveness in providing accurate derivative estimates, especially when the function is smooth and the step size $h$ is appropriately chosen.
 However, it's important to recognize that the approximation's accuracy depends on the function's behavior and the selected step size.

 ### Advantages of the Backward Difference Method